 Continuous growth begins on your first day here at Sourcegraph.
 To equip you with the tools to champion your own growth, we’ve set up Onboarding Feedback Milestones to track your progress in onboarding during your first, second, and third month.
 We’d like you to start practicing the concept of continuous feedback in these first three monthly checkpoints so you can shift into the mindset of continuous growth before you begin your first review cycle.

-Instead of running everyone’s impact reviews synchronously twice a year, your Impact reviews will be launched automatically on your 6-month anniversary, and your one-year anniversary, setting you up for two review cycles per year, in accordance with your start date.
+Instead of running everyone’s reviews synchronously twice a year, your Impact reviews will be launched automatically on your 6-month anniversary, and your one-year anniversary, setting you up for two review cycles per year, in accordance with your start date.
+We encourage all temmates to add a recurring “every 6 months” calendar reminder to their calendar and their manager’s calendar to track when their Impact reviews will be!
+If this date falls on a weekend, it will start the following Monday.

 In these review cycles, you will be asked to give and receive the following reviews: